 Coliving is a newer concept and is all about sharing accommodation between digital nomads.
 When they’re coliving, besides just sharing living space, digital nomads also share resources and experiences as they continue to explore their individual professional journeys.

-Coliving digital nomads have separate bedrooms while they share common areas like living rooms, kitchens and bathrooms.
+After following several steps to rent a shared space, coliving digital nomads start living together.
+Usually, they have separate bedrooms while they share common areas like living rooms, kitchens, and bathrooms.

 Who is the Digital Nomad Coliving Trend for?